 Mark your calendars (OCTOBER 17-19, 2014) for the kickoff event of the Fall climbing season in JTree… Climb Smart 2014.
 A benefit for Friends Of Joshua Tree as well as JOSAR, this gathering at the Joshua Tree Astronomy Arts Theater and various venues in and outside of the Park is simply an awesome way to sharpen your trad skills, meet some amazing climbers, get to win piles of swag, give back to the Park and just have fun with loads of new climbers.
-It’s our biggest event of the year and we go all out!
-Registration will be open soon, so sign up on our facebook page or for our email news alerts on this page.

 We wanted to let you know about an Adopt a Crag event happening in your area.

 Details: After coffee and scones we will break into three groups to work on the trail to Lunch Rock, the trail to the North Side of Tahquitz, and the trail to Suicide Rocks.
 When the work is done we will return to Town Hall for lunch, a raffle, and a silent auction.
 Sponsors have been generous with swag so you efforts should be rewarded!